 - Penetrates into cracks & crevices

-- The concentrated formula keeps killing for up 2 months
+- Effective for up to 2 months

-- The Raid fogger has anon staining formula
+- This fogger has anon staining formula

-- Leaves no wet or messy reside after use
+- Leaves no wet/messy residue after use

 Hot Shot 96181 Indoor Pest Control Fogger

 This fogger is reported to be able to deal with and eliminate larger infestations of spiders in the home.

-Cracks, crevices and other hard to reach places are not an issue for this fogger, the formula gets in and starts killing.
+Cracks, crevices, and other hard-to-reach places are not an issue for this fogger; the formula gets in and starts killing.

-Just as with the raid fogger, the hot shots formula enables the killing of spiders and other pests for up to a period of two months.
+Just as with the raid fogger, the Hot Shots formula enables the killing of spiders and other pests for up to a period of two months.

-- Hot Shot kills fast on contact with the spiders
+- Kills fast on contact with the spiders

-- The advanced formula leaves no stains or messy residue
+- Odor-free & no messy residue

 - Some reports of the fogger not releasing